Outdoor Fun

 Take a Scenic Cruise on the Scarlet Lady

-Scarlet Lady Cruises hour-and-a-half tour departs from the Captain Kelly’s Deep Sea Headquarters at 440 W. Cotter Ave. in Port Aransas.
-Tickets start at $30.
-Deep Sea fishing charters also available.
+Scarlet Lady Cruises hour-and-a-half tour departs from Captain Kelly’s Deep Sea Headquarters at 440 W. Cotter Ave. in Port Aransas.
+Adult tickets are $43; kids tickets start at $38.
+Deep Sea fishing charters are also available.

 Port Aransas birding center